NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
     -s, --svm         Non defaul svm name.
-    -h, --help      Print help text.
     -n, --name=       Name of new snapshot.
 If not specified, will be set to 'netapp_dataops_<timestamp>'.
+    -r, --retention=  if provided snapshot name will be suffixed by <timestamp> and excesive snapshots will be deleted
+    -h, --help        Print help text.
 ```

 ##### Example Usage